 Probably the most useful ZuluTrade feature is this, ie the ability to download the entire Signal Provider’s transactions list with all the details that you’ve seen so far (and some other), but in an Excel format.

 What does this mean?

 If you know Excel just a little bit, you know that with this program you can make your analyzes and studies on a really professional manner.
 You just need to know what to look for and how to use the tool, in order to move from beginner to expert, and obtain from data the competitive advantage that only the professionals get.
-The Investing GOLD area and some of its tools were created thanks to this possibility in particular.

 Connecting a Signal Provider to your account

 At this point, you have analyzed far and wide the performance of a ZuluTrade Signal Provider in his personal profile, you know every detail of the results that his strategy can produce, and above all the risks that you can expect.

 Finally, you have decided what Signal Provider to choose, even if only in demo for the moment.

 It’s time to click on the “Follow” button.
 Once clicked, a window pup up.

 In this window you can select the “Follow mode”, whether fixed or Pro-Rata, as we discussed earlier, and the relative Lot Size or percentage.